 The tool excels at complex research queries requiring analysis across multiple jurisdictions or practice areas.
 Users report finding relevant precedents 40% faster compared to traditional research methods.

 Integration options include APIs for practice management systems and direct connections to popular legal software.
-The platform works equally well as a standalone research tool or integrated component.
+The platform works as a standalone research tool or integrated component.

 Harvey targets large law firms and corporate legal departments with sophisticated AI assistance across multiple legal functions.
 The platform combines research capabilities with advanced document analysis and strategic guidance.